Move Around in Excel 2010

 Moving with Go To Command

-Press F5 key to use Go To command, which will display a dialogue box where you will have various options to reach to a particular box.
+Press F5 key to use Go To command, which will display a dialogue box where you will find various options to reach to a particular box.